Music Industry Networking – How To Do It Online (4 Easy Steps)

 Do musicians need social media?
 Read about the pros and cons of social media in music marketing in this post: Is Social Media Valuable for Your Business?

 Step 3 – Get creative

-Let’s say I receive 10 emails per day.
+Let’s say I receive 10 cold emails per day.
 Nine of them are a generic format whereas one of them is quirky with the subject heading “Let’s Eat Grandma”, which do you think I am more likely to read?
 Do your best to make your correspondence stand out and grab the recipients attention.
 There is still no guarantee that they’re going to read it, but you increase the probability.

 Step 4 – Curate what you send them